 Admire the Mendenhall Glacier

 If you travel to Juneau during the middle of the summer, you may even have the chance to do a dog sled ride while on the glacier.
 These trips include time spent interacting with husky puppies before an exciting ride on the back of an open sled.
+Unfortunately, the dogs had already been moved from the glacier by the time we visited in September.

 Take a Whale Watching Tour